yousif-alnaimi/JaffaCakesClassifier/README.md

 Then, for each of these models, the parameters, found on the [documentation pages for sklearn](https://scikit-learn.org/), were iterated through to maximise the performance, while trying to keep the standard deviation low.
-This code is no longer in the script, but an example of the code used can be found below
-(altering the `max_depth` parameter in the gradient boosting model):
+This code is no longer in the script, but an example of the code used (in this case altering the `max_depth` parameter in the boosting algorithm) can be found below, as well as in the comments of classifier.py in the KNN graphing section:

  ```angular2html
 for i in range(1,15):